hantsy/vertx-sandbox/docs/rest.md

 Generally , to code our business logic, you just need to override the `start()` method or `start(Promise<Void> startPromise)`.

-In our application, we will start a Http Server to serve the HTTP requests.
-Replace `start(Promise<Void> startPromise)` method with the following codes.
+In our application, we will start a HTTP Server to serve the HTTP requests.
+Replace the content of the `start(Promise<Void> startPromise)` method with the following.

 ```java
 // Create the HTTP server